Who We Are

 In its most basic sense, a cooperative is a "user-owned and democratically controlled business in which benefits are received in proportion to use."

-Our rich heritage, coupled with more than six decades of hard work and dedication from employees, members, and member-elected board members, laid the foundation for growth and expansion that has far exceeded all our expectations.
+Our rich heritage, coupled with eight decades of hard work and dedication from employees, members, and member-elected board members, laid the foundation for growth and expansion that has far exceeded all our expectations.

 Today, PRODUCERS is a diversified agricultural supply cooperative providing livestock feeds, seed, fertilizer, fuel and lubricants, and agricultural equipment and a wide array of farm and ranch supplies to more than 10,000 farmers and ranchers throughout southeast and south central Texas.

 For a one-time investment of $10, agricultural producers, regardless of size, can become a stockholder and actively participate in the organization.
 Through the patronage refund (dividend) program active members share in the profits generated annually by their cooperative.
 These dividends are distributed each spring in cash and preferred stock/equity credits, and are based upon the previous year’s net earnings, and the amount of business done with the association.
 Preferred stock is currently being retired every fifth year, and it represents one of the best stock retirement programs of any cooperative in the country.

 To enhance our members' profitability by providing innovative, high quality, least-cost products, programs and services through a well operated, profitable, customer-sensitive agricultural cooperative.

 Since Producers Cooperative Association was formed in 1943, it has become one of the largest member-owned local agricultural supply cooperatives in the nation.
 Visionary leaders, loyal members and dedicated employees have worked together to build a sustainable cooperative.